chzarafidis/myGrTimeline/README.md

-# Holocaust-Timeline
+# MyGrTimeline
 This is an Historic Add-In for the genealogy software Webtrees.
 It is a work in progress and gets updated occasionally.
-The focus of the timeline is on Jews in Germany, Poland, Hungary and Ukraine.
-The purpose is to give context to Jewish Family History during the period from World War I Through World War II.
-Although, as I've worked on it more, it's been expanded to include other events.
-You, of course, can delete whatever events you don't want in your family timeline.
-The timeline keeps expanding as I've come to appreciate the impact that external events had my family and my life.
+The focus of the timeline is focust on Western Macedonia in Greece, Pontos and Kars.

-This is version number 1.0.
+This is version number 0.1.
 The timeline will be updated without changing the version number because changes are made too frequently.
 To use, upload the entire folder to webtrees/modules-v4.
-The timeline also needs to be enabled on YOUR Webtrees website by going to Control Panel --> Modules --> Historic Events and checking "Holocaust Timeline."
+The timeline also needs to be enabled on YOUR Webtrees website by going to Control Panel --> Modules --> Historic Events and checking "MyGrTimeline."
-To see an example, visit https://emlekezik.com/tree/tree1/individual/I0006/Erika-Weiser.
-Make sure "historic events" is checked.